A convex ear decomposition of the augmented Bergman complex of a matroid: On unimodality and log-concavity

 This section shows that $f$- and $h$-vectors of augmented Bergman complexes are not well behaved with respect to unimodality and log-concavity.
 Let $p(x) = a_0 + a_1x + \cdots + a_d x^d$ be a polynomial of degree at most $d$ with nonnegative coefficients.
 We recall that $p(x)$ is called \begin{itemize} \item[$\bullet$] \emph{unimodal}, if $a_0 \le a_1 \le \cdots \le a_k \ge a_{k+1} \ge \cdots \ge a_d$ for some $k \in \{0, 1,\dots,d\}$, \item[$\bullet$] \emph{log-concave}, if $a_i^2 \ge a_{i-1}a_{i+1}$ for every $i \in [d-1]$, \item[$\bullet$] \emph{ultra log-concave}, of order $m \ge d$, if

 for every $i \in [d-1]$, \item[$\bullet$] \emph{real-rooted}, if every root of $p(x)$ is real, or $p(x) \equiv 0$. \end{itemize} This is a hierarchy of increasingly stronger properties, where the implication $\text{log-concave} \Longrightarrow \text{unimodal}$ requires that $p(x)$ has no internal zeros, meaning there are no indices $i < j < k$ such that $a_i a_k \ne 0$ and $a_j = 0$.
-We refer to Br\"and\'en's survey \cite{Bra15} for more information about unimodality, log-concavity and real-rootedness, and point to the work of Liggett \cite{Lig97} and Br\"and\'en and Huh \cite{BH20} for ultra log-concavity.
+We refer to surveys by Stanley \cite{stanley-unimodality} and Br\"and\'en \cite{Bra15} for more information about unimodality, log-concavity and real-rootedness.
+We also point to the work of Liggett \cite{Lig97} and Br\"and\'en and Huh \cite{BH20} for ultra log-concavity and multivariate generalizations.

 Let $\M$ be a matroid on $n$ elements.
 The independence complex $\I_{\M}$ was shown to have an ultra log-concave $f$-polynomial of order $n$ in \cite{BH20,ALOV24} and a log-concave $h$-polynomial in \cite{AHK18}.
 A stronger property has been conjectured for the $h$-polynomial of the Bergman complex.